-A number of individuals commented that they have to set off on their journey to hospital much earlier than they feel should be necessary, because they are worried that they will miss their appointment due to transport-related problems that are out with their control.
-One in every three individuals reported that transport-related issues had caused them to be late for a hospital appointment on at least one occasion in the past 6 months.
+A number of individuals commented that they have to set off on their journey to hospital much earlier than they feel should be necessary because they are worried that they will miss their appointment due to transport-related problems that are beyond their control.
+One in every three individuals reported that transport-related problems had caused them to be late for a hospital appointment on at least one occasion in the previous 6 months (Figure 29).